gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

     `import { createClient } from '@/lib/supabase/client';`
 *   **Server-side (`/src/lib/supabase/server.ts`):** Always import directly:
     `import { createClient } from '@/lib/supabase/server';`
-*   The barrel file `src/lib/supabase/index.ts` has been correctly updated to only export client-side utilities, thus preventing confusion.
+*   The barrel file `src/lib/supabase/index.ts` (if it existed for Supabase clients) was removed to prevent confusion between client and server client imports.
+Always use direct paths.

 ## Common Pitfalls for Junior Developers: